MileHacker Logo

 Environmental Risks

-• Brazil's coastal some areas could experience heavy rainfall, especially during the wet season (November-March).
+• Brazil's coastal it's possible that some areas experience heavy rainfall, especially during the wet season (November-March).

-• This may lead to localized flooding or landslides in certain areas.
-Such gatherings are less common in Búzios owing to its geography, but remain possible.
+• This may lead to localized flooding or landslides in particular places.
+Such events are less common in Búzios due to its geography, but remain possible.

 • The region does not face significant risks of hurricanes or earthquakes.